ThomasStrong/CSS_Memory_Game/README.md

 ## Instructions

-This project is still in development.
-The app will need to be run locally via development server such as LiveServer
+The app is hosted at [GitHub Pages](https://thomasstrong.github.io/CSS_Memory_Game/) or, will need to be run locally via development server.

 ## Overview